 The use of specialised software to create 3D imagery is called 3D visualisation.
-This visualisation has several aspects like rendering, modeling, computer-generated imagery and graphics but they are often used interchangeably with the term 3D visualisation.
+This visualisation has several aspects like rendering, modeling, computer-generated imagery and graphics but they are often used interchangeably with the term 3D visualization software.
 3D visualisation has become an important tool in the hands of several industries improving architectural visualization.
 Some of these are architecture, real estate, gaming, films, and education.
 Let us examine 3D visualisation specifically from the point of view of architecture and real estate in this article.

 1. Types of 3D Visualizations